 Funded by: Concordia University Research Start Up Grant

 A Discourse Analysis of Mental Health Literacies in Youth Workers' Practice with Young People who are Suicidal

 The purpose of this study is to identify and describe the mental health literacies of youth workers working with young people who are suicidal in a variety of settings (e.g., residential care, outreach and community-based settings, school programs), and explicate how their mental health literacies influence their subsequent actions in the provision of care.

 Role: Principal Investigator

 Funded by: Concordia University Research Start-Up Grant

-Ranahan, P. (submitted).
+Ranahan, P. (under review).
 Transcending disciplines, engaging multiliteracies: Considering the wicked problem of suicide prevention.
 Journal of Social Work Education.

 Ranahan, P. (in press).
 Mental health and suicide concerns: Youth work practice implications for young people leaving care.
 In V. Mann-Feder & M. Goyette (Eds.).
 Leaving care and the transition to adulthood: International contributions to theory,research and practice.
 New York: Oxford University Press.